J. Jayalalithaa: Loss of power, 1996

 The Jayalalithaa-led AIADMK lost power in the 1996 elections, when it won 4 of the 168 seats that they contested.
-Jayalalithaa was herself defeated by the DMK candidate E. G. Sugavanam in Bargur constituency.
+Jayalalithaa was herself defeated by the DMK candidate E. G. Sugavanam in Bargur constituency, marking a rare instance of a sitting Chief Minister of the state losing an election, the first since M. Bhaktavatsalam in 1967.
 The outcome has been attributed to an anti-incumbency sentiment and several allegations of corruption and malfeasance against her and her ministers.
+DMK- TMC (M) combine came to power which also supported by Tamil Superstar Rajinikanth.
 The wedding event of her foster son Sudhakaran, who married a granddaughter of the Tamil film actor Shivaji Ganesan, was held on 7 September 1995 at Madras and was viewed on large screens by over 150,000 people.
 The event holds two Guinness World Records: one is for the most guests at a wedding and the other is for being the largest wedding banquet.
 Subsequently, in November 2011, Jayalalithaa told a special court than the entire ₹60 million expenses associated with the wedding were paid by the family of the bride.

-Though Sudhakaran was adopted by Jayalalithaa as her foster son in 1995, when she became aware that Sudhakaran began to interfere in her financial affairs and that he took money without intending to repay, she disowned him in 1996 within one year of adoption.
+Though Sudhakaran was adopted by Jayalalithaa as her foster son in 14 June 1995, when she became aware that Sudhakaran began to interfere in her financial affairs and that he took money without intending to repay, she disowned him in 25 August 1996 within one year of adoption.

 There were several corruption cases filed against her by the ruling DMK government headed by Karunanidhi.
-Jayalalithaa was arrested on 7 December 1996 and was remanded to 30-day judicial custody in connection with the Colour TV scam, which charged her with receiving kickbacks to the tune of ₹101.3 million.
+Jayalalithaa was arrested on the early morning of 7 December 1996 and was remanded to 30-day judicial custody in connection with the Colour TV scam, which charged her with receiving kickbacks to the tune of ₹101.3 million.
 The investigation alleged that the amount through the TV dealers were routed in the form of cheques to a relative of Sasikala, who had quoted Jayalalithaa's residence as hers.
 She earlier filed an anticipatory bail in the trial court, which was rejected on 7 December 1996.
 However, she was released from Madras Central Prison on bail on 3 January 1997 after 27 days of imprisonment.
 After that, she gave up the cape she had been wearing over her saree since 1990 and began appearing in simple sarees, sporting a single vertical teeka over the bindi on her forehead.
 She was acquitted in the case on 30 May 2000 by the trial court and the High Court upheld the order of the lower court.